 Fire-scorched boulder on Las Conchas.

 47.838N 106 31.687W

-Conchas fire of 2011, a particularly hot and destructive fire,
+Conchas fire, a particularly hot and destructive fire, and the

-and the rock show a thin layer of soot.
-There is also some
+rock show a thin layer of soot.
+There is also some indication of

 Fire also increases erosion by stripping the ground of

 vegetative cover.
 This allows raindrops to hit bare soil and